overtone/emacs-live/README.md

 Emacs live ships with a few packs:

+#### Foundation

-* **Foundation** A set of defaults to create a clutter free and friendly Emacs.
+A set of defaults to create a clutter free, friendly and more dynamic Emacs foundation.
+Also adds fuzzy matching autocomplete functionality for most of the Emacs minibuffer action - such as finding files, calling functions and switching buffers.

+#### Colour

-* **Colour** Colour highlighting in two flavours - cyberpunk and gandalf.
+Colour highlighting in two flavours - cyberpunk and gandalf.
+User `color-theme-cyberpunk` and `color-theme-gandalf` to switch between the two themes.
+Currently cyberpunk has seen more love - patch requests accepted for appropriate improvements to Gandalf.

+#### Clojure

-* **Clojure** A set of goodies to get you hacking Clojure like a pro.
+A set of goodies to get you hacking Clojure like a pro.

+* Clojure Mode (with fancy (λ [a] (+ a 5)) and ƒ(+ % 5) prettifications)
+* Slime (for communicating with swank servers)
+* Auto completion (configured to work with slime for inline auto completion of documentation)
+* Tailor-made colour theme
+* Fancy highlighting of sexps on eval
+* Rainbow parens and delimiters (to allow you to easily navigate a sea of parens)

+#### Lang

-* **Lang** A number of extra language modes for your joy.
+ A number of extra language modes for your joy.
+Languages include:

+* Markdown
+* Yaml
+* Ruby
+* SuperCollider

+#### Power

-* **Power** A boost of fantastic functionality for your live-coding fingertips.
+A boost of fantastic functionality for your live-coding fingertips.
+Highlights include:

+* The amazing undo-tree (live-code with confidence!)
+* Textmate-like snippets
+* Refheap mode for pasting snippets to refheap.com
+* Quick jump mode for accessing previous locations
+* Ace jump mode for jumping directly to any symbol on the screen with 2 or three keystrokes.

 ### Loading Packs

-By default, Emacs live will load the `foundation`, `colour`, `clojure`, `lang` and `power` packs in that order.
+By default, Emacs live will load the packs in the following order:

+* live
+  - `foundation-pack`, `colour-pack`,`clojure-pack`, `lang-pack` and `power-pack`
+* user
+  - `user-pack`

 However, you may create a `~/.emacs-live.el` file to override this behaviour.
 Simply set the var live-packs to a list of symbols representing the packs you'd like to load up (the order will be honoured).
 For example to only load the foundation and colour packs:

     (setq live-packs '(live/foundation-pack live/colour-pack))

+The user-pack is initially empty, and you're encouraged to fill it out with your own configuration.

 ### Creating your own Packs